awsdocs/aws-deep-learning-amis/doc_source/tutorial-chainer.md

    (chainer_p36) :~/src$ cd chainer/examples/mnist
    ```

 1. Run the example in the `train_mnist_data_parallel.py` script\.
 By default, the script uses the GPUs running on your instance of Deep Learning AMI with Conda\.
 The script can be run on a maximum of two GPUs\.
 It will ignore any GPUs past the first two\.
 It detects one or both automatically\.
 If you are running an instance without GPUs, skip to [Use Chainer to Train with CPUs](#tutorial-chainer-cpu), later in this tutorial\.

    ```
    (chainer_p36) :~/src/chainer/examples/mnist$ python train_mnist_data_parallel.py
    ```
+**Note**
+This example will return the following error due to the inclusion of a beta feature not included in the DLAMI\.
+`chainerx ModuleNotFoundError: No module named 'chainerx'`

     While the Chainer script trains a model using the MNIST database, you see the results for each epoch\.